sunniesnow/sunniesnow/README.md

 - [Noto fonts](https://fonts.google.com/noto/use) (OFL-1.1).

 Sunniesnow's source codes do not contain any files from the above projects.
-The dependencies are installed with npm: some of them are bundled into `dist/web/main.js` and into `dist/lib`, and the license notices of the bundled files are kept at the end of the built files.
+The dependencies are installed with npm: they are bundled into `dist/web/main.js` and into the optional chunks of the site, and the license notices of the bundled files are kept at the end of the built files; the library keeps them external instead.
 The favicons are downloaded from the [logo repository](https://github.com/sunniesnow/logo)'s releases while building the site, and the fonts are downloaded by the game itself from public CDN sources at runtime.